samarthya/free.time/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## What are we building & why?
+## What are we building & why

 The expectation is to start with a simple SPA that will employ Angular and some cascading style sheet framework that can either be Bootstrap or Angular Material and shall have a Navigation bar at the top.
 The basic topics that it should cover are
 ..* Introduction/Mission statement
 ..* About (The stakeholders)
 ..* Highlights (May be link to the individual blogs)